McKenzie Friend Service

 If your case goes to trial, we support you by organising all required documents.
 We prepare a s.25 statement (addressing the court’s key criteria), arrange for witnesses, draft cross-examination questions and closing arguments.

-We’re offering a FREE 30-minute consultation (office or video call) to discuss your financial settlements after divorce or separation.
+We’re offering a FREE 30-minute consultation (office or video call) to discuss your child arrangement needs.

 Call us at 0121 582 2499 or Request a Free Callback